-We also determine a level of performance materiality which we use to determine the extent of testing needed to reduce to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
+We also set a level of performance materiality which we use to determine the extent of testing needed to reduce to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.

-When establishing our overall audit strategy, we determined a level of uncorrected misstatement that we judged would be material for the financial statements as a whole.
-We determined materiality for the Society to be £724,000 which is approximately 3% of the prior year Fund for Future Appropriations.
+When establishing our audit strategy, we set an overall level of uncorrected misstatement that we judged would be material for the financial statements as a whole.
+We set planning materiality for the Society at £535,000 (2022: £724,000) which is approximately 3% of the prior year Fund for Future Appropriations.
+Funds for Future Appropriation is deemed the most appropriate benchmark in that it serves as a key measure of Society's financial strength, as viewed by the members of the Society.

-On the basis of our risk assessment, together with our assessment of the Society's overall control environment, our judgement is that the overall performance materiality level should be 75% of materiality, namely £543,000.

-We agreed with the Board that we shall report to them misstatements in excess of £27,000 that we identify through the course of the audit, together with any qualitative matters that warrant reporting.
+On the basis of our risk assessment, together with our assessment of the Society's overall control environment, our judgement is that the performance materiality level should be 75% of planning materiality, namely £402,000 (2022: £543,000).
+We agreed with the Board that we shall report to them misstatements in excess of £20,000 (2022: £27,000) that we identify through the course of the audit, together with any qualitative matters that warrant reporting.

-We also determined that for items in the Income and Expenditure Account (I&E), a misstatement of less than materiality for the financial statements as a whole could influence the economic decisions of users.
-As a result we determined I&E materiality to be £340,000 based on 2% of earned premium income.
-The change was due to our assessed risk of material misstatement and expectation of users of the financial statements.
-We further applied a performance materiality of 75% of I&E materiality to ensure that the risk of errors exceeding I&E materiality was appropriately mitigated.
+We also determined that for items in the Income and Expenditure Account, a misstatement of less than materiality for the financial statements as a whole, could influence the economic decisions of users.
+As a result, we determined a specific materiality for certain items in the Income and Expenditure Account to be £468,000 (2022: £340,000) based on 2% of earned premium income.
+We further applied a performance materiality of 75%, an amount of £351,000 (2022: £255,000), to ensure that the risk of errors exceeding this specific materiality was appropriately mitigated.